piezosystemjena/nv200-python-lib/doc/data_recorder.rst

         await recorder.set_autostart_mode(RecorderAutoStartMode.START_ON_SET_COMMAND)

-You can choose different start modes:
+You can choose different start modes from `RecorderAutoStartMode`:

 - `OFF`: No auto-start - recording starts immediately when `start_recording` is called
 - `START_ON_SET_COMMAND`: Starts when a set command is issued after the `start_recording` call